gjbex/CMake-usecases/source_code/ctest/failing/README.md

    arguments and prints the square root of their division.
 1. `segfault.c`: a simple C application that causes a segmentation fault.
 1. `CMakeLists.txt`: a CMake file to build the applications and define tests.
+1. `test_wrapper.sh`: a bash script to run the applications and capture their exit status.

 ## How to use it?